abdulhadishah/SeriesScore/README.md

 - CSS
 - Vanilla JavaScript

-### Notes
+### What this project was for

-This is an early project that I’ve slowly improved over time.
+An early project built as a lightweight scoring helper rather than a full review platform.

-It’s not meant to be a full review platform, just a lightweight scoring helper.
+Nothing advanced here, just early work that I kept to track improvement over time.

 ---